 Building and Calibrating a Judge

-This is where it gets concrete.
-The process requires a judge calibration dataset: (agent_output, human_quality_label) pairs where a human expert has rated each output as pass or fail with reasoning.
+The process of building and calibrating a Judge requires a judge calibration dataset: (agent_output, human_quality_label) pairs where a human expert has rated each output as pass or fail with reasoning.

 From a dataset of ~50-100 examples, the split looks like: 3-8 carefully selected examples as few-shot anchors in the judge prompt (both pass and fail, with critiques), roughly half as a dev set for iterating on the rubric, and the rest held out as a test set for final validation.
 The rubric text does the heavy lifting.
 Few-shot examples are calibration anchors, not training data.